All Episodes

 Let's go into a little more detail.

-And she makes a confession in all of this that in fact that this needs to be released because I've got to get it out before the election.
+And she makes a confession in all of this that, in fact, that this needs to be released because I've got to get it out before the election.

-I got to get this dirt out on Donald Trump.
+I've got to get this dirt out on Donald Trump.

-And that that even brings us back a little earlier that Bruce Orr told all the people in the upper echelon of the State Department, the FBI, and for whatever reason, even Mueller's pit bull, Andrew Weissman was briefed on this as well, that the dossier was unverified, paid for by Hillary Clinton, and created by a guy, Christopher Steele, that absolutely loathed and hated Donald Trump.
+And that even brings us back a little earlier that Bruce Orr told all the people in the upper echelon of the State Department, the FBI, and for whatever reason, even Mueller's pit bull, Andrew Weissman, was briefed on this as well, that the dossier was unverified, paid for by Hillary Clinton, and created by a guy, Christopher Steele, that absolutely loathed and hated Donald Trump.

 Yeah, that's exactly right.